Minimum FHA Credit Score For Home Loan

 According to the official FHA guidelines, with an , lenders are not required to verify income, employment or credit scores.
 Yet, many lenders choose to verify regardless.

 This is because the FHA penalizes banks for making too many “bad loans” and verifications can cut down on defaults.

 Another important overlay is linked to your credit score.

 The FHA rules state that it will insure home loans for which the borrower has a credit score of 500 or higher.
 Banks, however, are reluctant to make such loans.

 Buyers with credit scores of 500 are highly likely to default in the next 6 months, which would negatively affect a bank’s FHA default rate, leading to fines, penalties, and perhaps, termination from the FHA insurance program.

-Since late-2011, most banks have enforced a minimum credit score for FHA loans of 640.
-Effective immediately, that minimum score is lowered.
+Beginning in late-2011, most banks enforced a minimum credit score for FHA loans of 640.
+That minimum score has since been lowered.

-U.S. home buyers can now get an FHA loan with credit scores of just 600.
-And, as the domestic economy continues to improve; and, as U.S. housing regains lost value, it's likely that the minimum FHA FICO score will drop again.
+U.S. home buyers can now get an FHA loan with credit scores of just 580.

 Furthermore, with the domestic economy improving and U.S. housing expanding, it’s not unexpected that minimum FHA FICOs would drop again soon.